« Visit Fantastic Cleaners

 Also:

-• Invest in a limescale catcher – These metal balls will effectively attract the mineral deposits and prevent them from lining the inside of your device.
+• Invest in a limescale catcher – These metal balls will effectively attract the mineral deposits and prevent limescale from lining the inside of your kettle.

-• Clean the inside of your kettle once a month – It is very likely that you live in a hard water area, considering how large the UK’s hard water supply network map is.
-So, our advice is to descale your appliance routinely every month.
+• Descale your kettle once a month – It is very likely that you live in a hard water area, considering how large the UK’s hard water supply network map is.
+So, our advice is to descale your kettle routinely every month.
+Regular cleaning will help remove limescale buildup before it becomes too difficult to eliminate it.

 Safety tip: Always shake your kettle before turning it on!
 It’s so easy to switch the appliance empty, first thing, when you are still half asleep and burn it or worse, now that you’ve learned to throw away the excess water after each use!